appbaseio/Docs/content/docs/reactivesearch/searchbase/overview/searchcomponent.md

 -   **stateChanges**
     `true` invokes the subscribed functions to `subscribeToStateChanges` method, i.e trigger the re-render after making changes

-The following methods of `Component` class can be used to set or update the search properties:
+The following methods of `SearchComponent` class can be used to set or update the search properties:

 -   **setHeaders** `(headers: Object, options?: Options) => void` can be used to set the `headers` property